Port Channeling on Linux Server Hosts

 A port channel interface is treated as any other Ethernet interface, so it also can be configured with an IP address as well as VLAN trunking.

-Up to 8 physical links can be grouped into a single port channel interface.
+Up to eight physical links can be grouped into a single port channel interface.

-Note: Port channeling also is referred to by several other names, including port bonding, port trunking, and link aggregation.
+Note: Port channeling is also referred to as port bonding, port trunking, and link aggregation.

 Load Balancing Among Link Interfaces